DragonDuck/ImageMosaic/README.md

 * border_size (default: 5): The size of the border between images
 * rows_first (default: True): A boolean indicating if the mosaic should be populated by rows (True) or columns (False) first

+## Installation
+Install this package via PyPI:

+    pip install ImageMosaic

+Or by downloading this repo and running

+    python setup.py install

+## Usage Example
 An example is provided below (this code is also available in the file TestImageMosaic.py):

     import numpy as np